When You Know Your Content Is Bad

 - What are the consequences?
 Low quality is one thing, but awful user experience spells even more trouble.
 Take a close look at unclear calls to action, broken purchase paths, and other flawed conversion activities.
 Be sure you understand how the user’s dissatisfaction relates to your business model.

 - Is it really the content that’s bad?
 Once you start evaluating the situation, you may discover other problems.
 Determine whether content is the culprit.
 Poor functionality or design can cause frustration or distract attention from important content.
+Multiple authors in the CMS might also be the problem.
 Try to pinpoint exactly which things aren’t working.

 Once you have a good handle on the problems, it’s much easier to convince others to invest in efforts to fix your content.